tsinghdhesi/CMSC31500-Homework-2-Tajveer-Singh-Dhesi/README.md

 - **GeoJSON:** Indian state-level boundaries (simplified from original, with clockwise winding order preserved for D3 spherical geometry).
 State name property is `NAME_1`.

 ## Collaborators
-Shreeya Upadhyay - This is my girlfriend in the Geophysical Sciences Department is a Seismology PhD student here at UChicago.
+Shreeya Upadhyay - This is my girlfriend in the Geophysical Sciences Department.
+She is a Seismology PhD student here at UChicago.
 She inspired me to use this dataset due to its interesting features variables and geospatial element.
 She also assisted in advising what might be some interesting aspect to look at for the figures and advised to do count per state over mean magnitude of earthquake by state

 Claude.ai - debugging, basic syntax, aestheitic features.